 Have you seen one of those videos that show an artist’s hand sketching illustrations and writing a text on a white canvas?
 Well, surprise, surprise, you have seen a whiteboard animation, another type of animated explainer video.

 Like infographics, whiteboards visually express the contents of a voiceover.
 This makes the material engaging and easier to digest.
 The advantages of whiteboard animation are its technical simplicity and budget-friendliness.

 For an effective whiteboard animation, create a character who represents your target audience.
-Take into account the demographics of your customers, their interests, and pain points.
-Develop your script having this information in mind.
+Take into account the demographics of your customers, their interests, and their pain points.
+Develop your video script having this information in mind.

 As for the visuals, make sure the illustrations are logically interconnected and make up a cohesive story.
 Otherwise, your audience will have a hard time connecting the dots.

 For inspiration, watch this short whiteboard by CrossFit.
 It explains their fitness service in about 30 seconds.